return to Seed Program main page

 Labeler’s Mailing Address: P.O.
 Box 10, Prairietown, MN 55555

 The labeling requirements depend on how the seed is packaged.
 Large quantities of single kinds or mixes must meet all the requirements of seed labeled for agricultural use.
-Smaller packets of seed packaged for home gardeners require more limited information on the label as long as the seed meets minimum requirements for quality.
-An example of a label for a packet of seed is provided.
+Smaller packets of seed packaged for home gardeners require more limited information on the label if the seed meets minimum requirements for quality.

 Kind: